10 Weeks Pregnant

 Week 10 of pregnancy is a milestone: Baby is no longer an embryo—they’re now a fetus!
 These two terms simply define different phases of development.
 The embryonic phase is about forming major organs, including the brain, heart, and lungs, plus the arms and legs.
 Once you’ve got a fetus, those organs and parts are formed and are now growing and developing.

 At 10 weeks pregnant, baby has working arm joints, and cartilage and bones are forming.
 Fingernails and hair are starting to appear too!
 And can you believe baby is busy practicing swallowing and kicking inside your 10 weeks pregnant belly?

 Ten weeks is an important time if you’ve decided to have some first trimester genetic testing.
 Genetic testing is optional; which ones you choose to get—or not get—is up to you, but a genetic counselor can help you decide based on your family history and risk factors.

 The nuchal translucency screening (a.k.a.
 NT Scan) typically happens between weeks 10 and 14; it tests your fetus for risk of Down syndrome and several other chromosomal abnormalities.
 For it, you’ll have a painless ultrasound, and baby’s nuchal fold (back of the neck) will be measured for signs of abnormality.
 The NTS is typically done as part of a “First Trimester Screen” where your blood is tested and your risk is assessed based on the results of both the ultrasound and the blood test.

-A cell-free fetal DNA test, also known as a non-invasive prenatal test (NIPT) is a blood test given at week 10 or later.
-It screens mom’s blood for signs of risk for Down syndrome, Edward Syndrome, Patau Syndrome, and other chromosomal abnormalities.
+A cell-free fetal DNA test, also known as a non-invasive prenatal test (NIPT), is a blood test drawn at week 10 or later.
+It screens mom’s blood for signs of risk for Down syndrome, Edward Syndrome, Patau Syndrome and other chromosomal abnormalities.

 Pregnancy Checklist at 10 Weeks Pregnant